vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 ¯

 ration for his Bālacarita?’
-This scholar points to the Harivam

-. śa \(HV 60.15\), in
+This scholar points to the Harivaṁśa \(HV 60.15\), in

 which, just as in one of the ālvār’s songs \(III.5\), Kr̥ṣṇa is said to eat a ‘lake of